 In the US it has led to #timesup – a movement supported by the National Women’s Law Center which now claims to have over 200 volunteer lawyers and a $20-million subsidiary to support lower-income women seeking justice for sexual harassment and assault in the workplace. #metoo has even inspired movements started by men, aimed at changing culture through future actions and reflection (#ididthat, #ihave, and #iwill).

 Whatever you think of it, #metoo has undisputedly achieved the purpose creator, social activist and survivor of sexual violence herself, Tarana Burke, wanted it to achieve.
-It has revealed to a large part of the world, either previously in ignorance or denial, the extent of the problems with sexual harassment and assault.
+It has revealed to a large part of the world the extent of the problems, previously shrouded by ignorance or denial, with sexual harassment and assault.
 But the larger goal behind Burke’s initiative was, as she is frequently quoted as saying, “empowerment through empathy”.

 There is a big difference between empathy and sympathy.
 Empathy connects, sympathy disconnects, a concept often known as “othering”.
 One of the worst things about experiencing sexual trauma is feeling like you’re all alone.
-Burke did not want people to offer sympathy, did not want women to be treated as an “other” – she wanted a connection, a shared experience, something which all women everywhere could feel connected to.
-As a result, #metoo has the power to change the world as we know it.
+Burke did not want people to offer sympathy, she did not want women to be treated as an “other” – she wanted a connection, a shared experience, something which women everywhere could feel connected to.
+Through this call to empathy, #metoo has found the power to change the world as we know it.

-As a result, more and more people are feeling empowered to speak out and act when previously they may have stayed silent.
-Take for example, the recent resignation of one of the Tate’s artists-in-residence, Liv Wynter.
-In a very public show of solidarity during what she calls “a powerful reckoning on sexual assault and harassment”, she published her letter of resignation online.
-In it, she denounced recent comments made by Tate director Maria Balshaw, who dismissed some of the issues #metoo raises by insinuating that confident women who encounter harassment can simply say, “‘Please don’t’ … or something rather more direct.”
+As a result, more and more people are feeling empowered to speak out and take action when previously they may have stayed silent.
+Take, for example, the recent resignation of one of the Tate’s artists-in-residence, Liv Wynter.
+In a very public show of solidarity, during what she calls “a powerful reckoning on sexual assault and harassment”, she published her letter of resignation online.
+Within, she denounced recent comments made by Tate director Maria Balshaw, who dismissed some of the issues the #metoo movement had raised by insinuating that confident women who encounter harassment can simply say, “‘Please don’t’ … or something rather more direct.”
 This was too much for Wynter, who called it a “huge slap in the face… [at a time when] the creative industries [are] pledging to make change through campaigns such as #metoo and #timesup”.